-National KPA: Institutional Development and Municipal Transformation mSCOA Annua l Target Ann ual Target Directorate Function / Sub-function Outcome IDP ref.
-Key performance indicator Unit of Measurement Ward Baseline 22/23 Actual 22/23 23/24 24/25 25/26 26/27 Administration / Human Resources transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored. of funded post by 30 June 2025 {(Number of funded posts vacant divided by budgeted funded posts)x100} posts vacant divided by budgeted funded posts)x100 Corporate Services Finance and Administration / Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
-SO5.5 Review the Workplace Skills Plan and submit plan to the LGSETA by 30 April Workplace Skills Plan submitted to LGSETA by 30 April All 1 1 0 1 1 1 1 Corporate Services Finance and Administration / Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
-SO5.6 Review organogram to be aligned with strategy and comply with R890 by 30 June 2024 Organogram reviewed by 30 June 2024 All 1 - 0 1 - - - Corporate Services Finance and Administration / Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
-SO5.7 Document and distribute standard operation procedures to every municipal directorate by 30 June 2024 Standard Operating Procedures documented and provided to municipal directorates by 30 June 2024 All 1 - 1 - - - Corporate Services Administration / Human The municipality is internally transformed to deliver the SO5.8 Coordinate Bi-annual performance assessments Perfromance assessments - 2 2 0 2 2 2 2
+Directorate mSCOA Function Outcome IDP Key performance Unit of Ward Baseline Annual T arget Directorate / Sub-function Guttsine ref. indicator Measurement Wara Buschine 22/23 Actual 22/23 23/24 Actual 23/24 24/25 25/26 26/27 whose performance is regularly monitored.
+Actual Training Expenditure/ Total personnel Budget)x100)) Finance Finance and Administration / Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
+SO5.4 Limit vacancy rate to 20% of funded post by 30 June 2024 {(Number of funded posts vacant divided by budgeted funded posts)x100} (Number of funded posts vacant divided by budgeted funded posts)x100 SPM 0% 20% 0% 20% 0% 0% 0% 0% Corporate Services Finance and Administration / Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
+SO5.5 Review the Workplace Skills Plan and submit plan to the LGSETA by 30 April 2025 Workplace Skills Plan submitted to LGSETA SPM 1 0 0 1 1 1 1 1 Corporate Services Finance and Administration / Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
+SO5.6 Review organogram to be aligned with strategy and comply with R890 by 30 June 2025 Organogram reviewed by 30 June 2025 SPM 1 1 0 1 0 1 - - Corporate Finance and Administration / The municipality is internally transformed to SO5.7 Document and distribute standard operation Standard Operating SPM 0 1 0 1 0 0 - -